Accessibility Statement

 1. Set up physical barriers

-Cats can slip into places dogs can't, and they jump over high barriers with ease.
+Cats can slip into places dogs can't and jump over high barriers with ease.
 To dog-proof the cat litter box means starting as simple as cutting off access to the area or room where you keep the litter box.

 • Put a baby gate around the litter box.
 Even better, choose a baby gate with a built-in pet door.